vfig/periapt/readme.txt

+Periapt Script Module: for the Thief 2 fan mission, codename 'Dual'.

-Object Script Module (osmdemo.zip) by Tom N Harris, with modifications by Andrew Durdin.
+Based on Object Script Module (osmdemo.zip) by Tom N Harris.

 Builds with mingw32 gcc; I'm using TDM GCC 9.2.0: